People contact me all the time about learning Japanese.

 Of course, this depends on your preferred learning style – if you like a very structured, linear course then Rocket Japanese is the better choice.

 While there’s some redundant content in the very early levels (and some poor quality videos), the rest is pretty darn good.
+It’s also a great resource to use to study for the Japanese Language Proficiency Test (JLPT).

 There’s strict consistency in the early levels but as you get further along, the teachers exercise more freedom with regard to lesson creativity.